rickhull/lager/README.md

 Best practices
 --------------
-* Set default logging inside the class definition by calling log_to
+* Set default logging inside the class definition by calling log_to, i.e. just after extend Lager
 * Set the instance layer's @lager within #initialize
 * Only call message methods (debug, info, warn, error, fatal) on @lager in your class and instance methods.
 * Beyond the class default, let the log destination and log level be managed from the outside, by the users of your class.

-Use block invocation of message methods
+For Logger, generally: use block invocation of message methods.

-    debug { "hi" }
+    @lager.debug { "hi" }
     # rather than
-    debug "hi"
+    @lager.debug "hi"

     # By using the first form, the block will not be evaluated unless we
     # are logging at DEBUG level.
     # If using the second form, the message is evaluated no matter the current
     # log level.
+This can be significant when logging complicated messages.

 Artifacts
 ---------